Shaw's Cove Bridge: Replacement

 In the 1980s, Federal Railroad Administration funded the $4 billion Northeast Corridor Improvement Project (NECIP) to fully electrify the Northeast Corridor between Washington, DC and Boston.
 As part of the project, Amtrak upgraded several portions of Northeast Corridor infrastructure in preparation for the launch of the Acela Express service.
 This included a replacement of the Shaw's Cove Bridge in 1984.

 Current operations

-During the winter months (December to March), Shaw's Cove Bridge is open on signal in certain hours when an eight-hour advanced notice is given for the marine traffic to pass.
-For the rest of the year, one-hour advanced notice is required.
+Amtrak currently opens the bridge more often than required by Coast Guard regulations.
+The Shaw’s Cove bridge opens on signal 24 hours a day throughout the year.
+A delay of up to 10 minutes may be expected if a train is approaching.
+When a vessel is in an emergency that may endanger life or property, the draw opens as soon as possible.

 The operations in winter can be challenging.
 Occasionally, the bridge would not close for several hours causing trains to be delayed due to mechanical issues caused by extreme cold temperature.
 Similar issues can cause the bridge not to be able to open for marine traffic for several days.